samlist21/Dewey/README.md

 - [ ] Add Microphone to Dewey
 - [ ] Get Dewey voice recognition working
 - [ ] Figure out how to break this README.md file into multiple files.
 It is getting too long.
-- [ ] Fix rogue carriage returns from Arduino.
+- [ ] Fix rogue carriage returns and > 0x7F characters from Arduino.
 - [ ] Fix GLCD need for absolute path
 - [ ] Clean up MotorRun code into smaller more suitable functions.
 - [ ] Get forward and backward to work on heading (or encoder) to keep it tracking straight.
 Possibly turn or make new functions for 90 degrees on R or L
-- [ ] Move accel sensor up higher to see fi we get better results
+- [ ] Move accel sensor up higher to see if we get better results
 - [ ] Fix GLCD need for absolute path
 - [ ] Wire Encoders to Arduino.
-Wired to power, but not Arduino input
+Wired to power, but not Arduino inputs
 - [ ] Incorporate encoders and perform testing
 - [ ] Get Googly eyes to look at something, like where Dewey is going that direction.
 - [ ] Get Googly eyes to close when hitting X, exit